Frequently Asked Questions (FAQs)

 What is a Strategy Session, and what does it cost?

-Our personalized Strategy Session is designed to be the optional next step, usually after you review Recover Your Benefits.
+Our personalized Strategy Session is designed to be the optional next step after our free denial letter review (which told you WHAT to do for your appeal) and Recover Your Benefits (which told you HOW to do it).

-Recover Your Benefits explains denial letters and appeals in general.
-Particularly when your claim is complicated, it can be helpful to review your individual denial letter with an expert to make sure you’re clear on precisely why your claim was denied and to brainstorm ideas for how to respond in an appeal.
+Particularly when your claim is complicated, it can be helpful to discuss your individual denial letter with an expert to make sure you’re clear on precisely why your claim was denied and to brainstorm different ideas for how to respond in an appeal.
 That’s what we’ll do in a Strategy Session.

-Next, we’ll review the initial report with you by phone, video chat, or email to make sure we answer all your questions and to brainstorm about how to discuss your appeal with your doctors.
-After that call, we’ll revise your personalized appeal template, if necessary.
+We’ll review the initial denial letter report with you by phone, video chat, or email to make sure we answer all your questions and to brainstorm about how to discuss your appeal with your doctors.
+After that call, we’ll write the initial draft of your appeal letter, using the information we discuss.
+We’ll give you letters for your doctor(s) with guidance on how they can best respond to the denial letter in a way that will support your appeal.
 You’ll leave the Strategy Session with a clear plan for your appeal and a full understanding of how to execute it.

 This all sounds complicated.
 Will you just handle the appeal for me?